 The International Agroecology Shortcourse is designed for scholars, practitioners and anyone interested in learning more about agroecology, participatory research and whole-systems approaches to agriculture and food systems development.
 The course lasts 11 days and is hosted by partner organizations in the U.S. and Latin America.
-In addition to past courses at UVM, previous hosts have included the Community Agroecology Network (CAN), the University of California at Santa Cruz, The University of Vermont, Universidad Intercultural Maya de Quintana Roo and the Tropical Agriculture Research and Higher Education Center (CATIE), among others.
+In addition to past courses at UVM, previous hosts have included the Community Agroecology Network (CAN), the University of California at Santa Cruz, Universidad Intercultural Maya de Quintana Roo and the Tropical Agriculture Research and Higher Education Center (CATIE), among others.

 BURLINGTON, VT, USA | JULY 31 – AUGUST 10, 2017

 Option for expanded course for credit: online component July 17- August 18, in-person session July 31- August 10, 2017.
 More information on registration here.